swcarpentry/shell-novice/_episodes/05-loop.md

 > ## Other History Commands
 >
 > There are a number of other shortcut commands for getting at the history.
+>
-> Two of the more useful are `!!`, which retrieves the immediately
+> - `!!` retrieves the immediately preceding command
-> preceding command (you may or may not find this more convenient than
+> (you may or may not find this more convenient than using the up-arrow)
+> - `Ctrl-R` enters a history search mode "reverse-i-search" and looks for
+> matches to the text you enter next.
+> Press `Ctrl-R` again to cycle through matches.
-> plain up-arrow), and `!$`, which retrieves the last word of the last
+> - `!$` retrieves the last word of the  last command.
-> command.
-That's useful more often than you might expect: after
+> That's useful more often than you might expect: after
 > `bash goostats NENE01729B.txt stats-NENE01729B.txt`, you can type
 > `less !$` to look at the file `stats-NENE01729B.txt`, which is
 > quicker than doing up-arrow and editing the command-line.